DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 > X = 0x2C

-0x01 is plaintext[15] and 0x2D is C1[15].
+0x01 is plaintext[15] and 0x2D is C2[15].

 We know the value of X (2C) and we are able to deduce the final value of the plaintext last byte.
 Simply XOR X with the previous original ciphertext block which is **6A211E23**.
 Confused?
 Compare these steps with the diagram of the CBC decryption shown above.

-At this time, the last byte of C2 is known; to find the rest of it, we can work backward through the entire block until every byte of X function is cracked, thus letting us decrypt the C2 plaintext one byte at a time.
+At this time, the last byte of C3 is known; to find the rest of it, we can work backward through the entire block until every byte of X function is cracked, thus letting us decrypt the C3 plaintext one byte at a time.
 For the other blocks, it is just applying the same method to crack the full message.

 ## Put the attack in practice

 There are a bunch of available scripts over the internet to automate this attack.
-We will using [this](https://github.com/KishanBagaria/padding-oracle-attacker)  to perform the attack.
+We will using [this](https://github.com/KishanBagaria/padding-oracle-attacker) tool to get the flag.

-According to the toll documentation, we need the **target URL**, **ciphertext encoding**, **block size** and the **HTTP code error**.
+According to the tool documentation, we need the **target URL**, **ciphertext encoding**, **block size** and the **HTTP code error**.

 Example: